betamigo98/Choral-Annotations-For-Zotero/Step-by-Step Install and Workflow.md

 Activating the choral templates is made by text edition and basic copy-pasting.<br />
 ### Which template should I use?
 * [Centered with French convention](https://github.com/betamigo98/Choral-Annotations-For-Zotero/blob/main/Template%20Scripts.md#33-centered---french-convention) might be the most direct and easy to use
-* [Didasclia set-up](https://github.com/betamigo98/Choral-Annotations-For-Zotero/blob/main/Template%20Scripts.md#42-didascalia-workaround) is the most colorful and complete, but you'll have to understand when to use tags and when to use highlights
+* [Didasclia set-up](https://github.com/betamigo98/Choral-Annotations-For-Zotero/blob/main/Template%20Scripts.md#42-didascalia-workaround) is the most colorful and complete, but you'll have to understand when to use tags and when to use highlights.
 <br />

 <p> 1) From Zoter desktop interface : Edition -> Preferences -> Advanced -> Configuration editor.<br />